MartTave/bachelor-report/bachelor_thesis.typ

     )
 ]

 The @fig_depth_precision_automatic depict the frames on which the depth estimation saw the participant cross the finish line.
 The @fig_depth_precision_manual.
 There is a difference of two frames between the two.
 As we can see, the system triggers a little early relative to the human label, but the difference is very small to the eye.
+This confirms that the system is precise enough for our use cases.

 = Discussion